villares/sketch-a-day/README.md

 [sketch_190605a](https://github.com/villares/sketch-a-day/tree/master/2019/sketch_190605a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

-Using new bars, with much better fill, thanks to my Bezier arc-aproximation.
+Using new bars, with much better fill, thanks to my Bezier arc-approximation.
 - Number of possible lines: 12
 - Number of combinations: 220